Azure-Samples/Cognitive-Services-Voice-Assistant/custom-commands/hospitality/deployment/README.md

 ## What are you deploying?

 You will be deploying a sample [Custom command](https://docs.microsoft.com/en-us/azure/cognitive-services/speech-service/custom-commands) project in your [Speech Studio](https://speech.microsoft.com/portal) portal.
-To demonstrate successful task completion (e.g. lights have turned off when you said "lights off"), we created web page with a simulated scene.
+To demonstrate successful task completion (e.g. lights have turned off when you said "lights off"), we created a web page with a simulated scene.
 The completion rules in the Custom Command project are configured to make web calls to an Azure function that manages the state of the scene.
-Therefore in addition to the custom command project, you will be deploying all the Azure resources needed to support this visualization, in your Azure subscription.
-Everything will be under your control from that point on.
+Therefore in addition to the Custom Command project, you will be deploying all the Azure resources needed to support this visualization, in your Azure subscription.

 The following block diagram describes how the demo runs:
 <p align="center">
 <img src="images/block-diagram.png"/>
 </a>
 </p>
-We will assume here that you have read about Custom Commands and Speech SDK client applications, and focus on the visualization part:
+We assume that you read about Custom Commands and Speech SDK client applications, and here we describe the visualization part:

 * An Azure storage is created, which holds an HTML file and associated images needed to visualize all the states of the scene
 * Azure storage also includes a table with one row, which is used to save the state of the scene